-Even before I had my first relationship, people were saying that I should look for someone who will love me more than I love him.
-Someone who will need me more than I need him, they state it as a matter of fact.
-I had always been idealistic, and the thought disgusted me.
-Back then, I still believed that a perfect relationship is a relationship where both loves each other the same way.
-They said I was still young and inexperienced.
+Before I entered my first relationship, people were saying that I should look for someone who will love me more than I will love him.
+Someone who will need me more than I will need him, they state it as a matter of fact.

 Most of the time you find yourself doing the extra effort just to keep the conversation going.
 You ask simple things like “Have you eaten?, What time are you going home?, How was your day?”
 But you never find yourself being asked these questions.
 There are times when you feel like an interviewer, interviewing someone you really care for.
 They answer, and that’s it.
 Part of you wish he’ll ask you too, but it’s okay, at least you get to talk to him.

 Then it can quickly escalate from that.
-There are days when you feel that you have to be extra clingy, make them feel how much you love them.
-There are days when you try so hard, because you want to impress them.
-You want them to know that you are great, you want them to feel the same way that you feel towards them.
-Their attention and their affection is the only thing that matters for you.
+There are days when you feel like you have to be extra clingy and make them feel how much you love them.
+There are days when you try so hard because you want to impress them.
+You want them to know how good you are, you want them to feel the same way that you feel towards them.
+Their attention and affection is the only thing that matters to you.
 But most of all, you want to tell yourself that you deserve them.
-It feels like your world, is revolving around them.
+It feels like your world is revolving around them.
 You don’t think about yourself anymore.
-You start to think that you can’t live without him, and you can’t.
+You start to think that you can’t live without them and you can’t.

-To be on the side that loves less, is to be living on constant guilt.
+To be on the side that is loved more, is to be living on constant guilt.
 It can be an intense feeling that leaves you weak.
 To be on this side though, I believe it is easier to achieve the feeling of contentedness and completeness.
 You are on your own battle, this is entirely up to you.

 You become unsure.
 You start to question if he’s the right one for you.
 These unconsciously seeps into every little thing, every little action.
-You get into a fight and you don’t bring down your pride, because you know he can’t take it.
-Sooner or later he will come running back to you.
+But you also feel suffocated, because he gives you too much attention.